Blog

 Arrested for a DUI?
 Don’t Plea, Call Me!

 If you live in Lubbock County, Potter County, Randall County, Dallas County, Denton County, Midland County or Tarrant County, contact our law firm Texas Criminal Defense Group today for a review of your DUI case.
-We are the DUI Attorneys you want on your side specializing in DUI cases.
+We are the DUI Attorneys you want on your side, with experience in DUI cases.
 DUI and DUI punishments are serious, and with that seriousness you need a legal team that will fight for protecting your rights.